 6. Make a Diptych or Triptych

-Another portrait idea: just make more of them!
-Diptychs and triptychs are made up of two and three images, respectively.
-Combining the images side by side allows you to tell a story with your self-portraits.
-You could shoot yourself from different angles, change the lighting, zoom in on different parts of the face, or simply capture different facial expressions.
-If you shoot in burst mode as you’re performing an action, you can showcase different moments within that activity.
+Another idea: make more!
+Diptychs and triptychs have two or three images.
+Combine images to tell a story with your self-portraits.
+Try shooting yourself from different angles, changing the lighting, or capturing different facial expressions.
+When you shoot in burst mode while performing an action, you can capture different moments.

 7. Pick a Color Scheme

-Choosing a particular color (or several similar shades) to dominate your shot can result in a cool self-portrait.
-Using a consistent color scheme can create a sense of harmony between the different elements in your portrait.
-It also just looks cool—which is why this technique is often used by fashion photographers.
+Choosing a dominant color (or several similar shades) can produce a cool self-portrait.
+Using a consistent color scheme can create harmony in your portrait.
+It also looks cool, which is why fashion photographers use it.

 So, has someone told you that blue is your color?
 Try wearing something blue and posing in front of a blue background like the sky or a photography backdrop.
 Do you have piercing green eyes?
 Try shooting a close-up of your eyes with a green background in view.